 - Battery maintainer

-Step 3: To safely charge the battery, NEVER USE THE BATTERY’S NEGATIVE TERMINAL.
-Find a clean, dry spot on the vehicle’s frame, the engine block, or a chassis bolt and attach the charger’s negative terminal to this area.
+To safely charge the battery, never use the negative terminal.
+Find a clean, dry spot on the vehicle’s frame, the engine block, or a chassis bolt, and attach the charger’s negative terminal to this area.

 The maintainer has one positive (red) and a negative (black) clip.
 Clip the red one onto the positive battery terminal and the black one on the ground spot you found in step # 3, making sure it is well attached.

 Be careful the wires do not touch.
 They are electrified and will shock you!